Last Updated on August 30, 2025 by Barbara

 2. Cooking Your Greens

 Start by bringing your Dutch oven to temperature over medium-high heat.
 Next, pour the chicken broth and water into the pot and bring the liquid to a light boil.
 Add the turkey, onion, and garlic.
-Reduce the heat to medium, cover the pot, and let it simmer for 15 minutes.
+Reduce the heat to medium, cover the pot, and let it simmer stovetop for 15 minutes.

 Next add the greens then cover and simmer for ten minutes. continuing to cook on medium heat.
 After ten minutes remove the lid then season with salt, black pepper and red pepper flakes.
 Add the vinegar, mix well then cover and cook on low heat for one hour.